adityassharma-ss/aditya/README.md

 ## TL;DR

-Special Thanks ❤️ to <a  href="http://github.com/Boidushya"  target="_blank">@Boidushya</a> for this project.
+Special Thanks ❤️ to <a  href="http://github.com/Boidushya"  target="_blank">@Boidushya</a> for the help.
 I have made several changes in the project & added few more features accordingly.

 This project was built using these technologies.